 Private lessons on Zoom available for Preemies, Late Bloomers and Babies with Special Needs

-At present, classes offered on Zoom in these categories:
+Classes offered on Zoom in these categories:

 Newborn - 3 months

-Pre-Crawlers - ages 4 months to crawling
+Pre-Crawlers - to crawling

 Crawlers - Any age crawling baby